gabrieljacintho/crazy-guys-unity-photon/README.md

 # Crazy Guys

-Crazy Guys is a multiplayer party royale game prototype inspired by Stumble Guys, and developed for Photon Engine study with Unity Engine, C# and Photon Engine (Quantum 3).
+Crazy Guys is a cross-platform multiplayer party royale game prototype developed with Unity Engine, C# and Photon Engine (Quantum 3).

 ## 🎮 Controls
 Get ready to dive into the action with these intuitive controls: